department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 - If more than 30 days have passed since you filed your claim and the grave still isn't marked, please call us at <a href="tel:+18006976947">800-697-6947</a> to make sure we received your claim.
 We're here Monday through Friday, 8:00 a.m. - 5:00 p.m.
 ET.
 If you know we've received your claim and more than 60 days have passed, contact the cemetery, funeral home, or other party responsible for accepting delivery of the headstone, marker or medallion.
 If they haven't received it, please call us at the above number.<br>
 - If you have a complaint about a private cemetery policy, there are organizations that can help you resolve it. <br>
 [Get help resolving your complaint (PDF)](https://www.cem.va.gov/cem/docs/factsheets/cando.pdf)

-## Does VA provide a memorial headstone or marker if remains aren't available?

-We provide memorial headstones and markers for:
-- Eligible deceased active duty service members and qualified Veterans when their remains are missing, not identified, donated to science, buried at sea, or scattered, **and**
-- Eligible spouses and other dependents whose remains are not available, whether or not they pass away before the eligible Veteran <br>
-**Note:** For spouses and other dependents, this benefit is for burial only in national, military post, military base, or state Veterans cemeteries, not private cemeteries.

-The words engraved on the memorial item must begin, “IN MEMORY OF."

-Get help applying for a headstone, marker, or medallion by calling <a href="tel:+8006976947">800-697-6947</a>.